nhejazi/almost-surely/content/about.md

 +++
 date = "2016-02-01"
-title = "Almost Surely: musings on statistics and science"
+title = "Almost Surely: stochastic musings on statistics and modern science"

 +++

 This blog is dedicated to exploring statistics, science, and their myriad